Perian-Yan/Introduction-to-ROS/Exercise 5/README.md

 ## Overview

-The goal of this exercise is creating a service server and a client that can stop the robot based on distance from the pillar or the IMU data.
+In this exercise, I learned how to create a service server and a client that can stop the robot based on distance from the pillar or the IMU data.

 ## Demonstration